Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 …

 ## License
+This data repository is released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) licence.
 The Krovets ethnographic collection is published under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) licence.
 All accompanying metadata are released into the public domain using [CC0](https://creativecommons.org/public-domain/cc0/), to be freely copied, modified, distributed and reused.

 ## Code of Conduct
 The GitHub repository of Web2Learn follows the [Contributor Covenant](https://www.contributor-covenant.org/) to be overt in its openness, welcoming all people to engage and contribute, pledging in return to value them.
 To make our open communities welcoming, diverse, and inclusive, we are encouraging the adoption of a mindful code of conduct to express and share those values.
 Any unacceptable behaviour, such as trolling, insulting/derogatory comments, or personal or political attacks, will not be tolerated.
 The Contributor Covenant is released under the Creative Commons Attribution 4.0 International Public License.